-I’d talk about them here, but that’d be a bit off topic.
+I’d talk about them here, but that’s not what this post is about.
 Since we’ve identified that this scenario isn’t an accessibility failure, what would constitute as one?

 Let’s take a look at the following example:

-aria-expanded="false" will convey that the element this toggle controls isn’t open, even if a user does actually use a mouse click or the Enter key to trigger the link, activating the
+aria-expanded="false" will convey that the element this toggle controls isn’t open (i.e., “expanded”), even if a user does actually use a mouse click or the Enter key to trigger the link, activating the

-:target pseudo selector that opens the menu using CSS alone.
+:target pseudo selector that reveals the menu with CSS alone.